 What is green tea?

 What is green tea?
 Why is green tea called green tea?
 Actually, green tea is non-fermented.
 Since the tea leaves are not fermented and therefore retain their original green colour, the colour of the brewed tea is why it is referred to as green tea.
 Green tea is currently the most produced tea in the world, as well as it is also a tea product that retains the most original aroma, nutrients and characteristics of tea leaves.
-The taste is refreshing, the colour is clear as well as there are many effects that make a cup everyday a preferable choice for many people.
-Whether it is to buy a cup of green tea to drink from a beverage shop, or to buy tea to brew by yourself, both are already the norm for many people.

 What is tea?
 Explore the six tea types and its fermentation process!